TalAloni/SMBLibrary/SMBLibrary/Readme.txt

 Using SMBLibrary:
 =================
-Any directory / filesystem / object you wish to share must implement the IFileSystem interface.
+Any directory / filesystem / object you wish to share must implement the IFileSystem interface (or the lower-level INTFileStore interface).
 You can share anything from actual directories to custom objects, as long as they expose a directory structure.

 Contact: